 In 2022, Carleton is updating its Campus Master Plan.
 The plan sets the parameters, policies and directions for the physical development of the campus – its buildings, landscapes, movement systems and general infrastructure.
 It fulfils the university policy to update the Carleton University Campus Plan every five years.
 It deals with the location and size of buildings without determining the uses except in a general sense, since these will vary over time.
-A review of the Campus Master Plan began in September 2015 and will be completed in June 2016.
+The Campus Master Plan was reviewed in September 2015 and the review was completed in June 2016.
 Details about the 2015-’16 review are below.

 Why a Campus Master Plan Update?

-- The Plan will serve to support the university’s Mission Statement and Strategic Integrated Plan (SIP).
+- The Plan serves to support the university’s Mission Statement and Strategic Integrated Plan (SIP).

-- The Plan will serve as a framework for future decisions regarding the long‐range physical development of the university campus.
+- The Plan serves as a framework for future decisions regarding the long‐range physical development of the university campus.

-- The Plan will strive to maximize the appropriate and efficient use of built and natural resources.
+- The Plan strives to maximize the appropriate and efficient use of built and natural resources.

-- The Plan will serve the diverse academic and social needs and interests of the university community.
+- The Plan serves the diverse academic and social needs and interests of the university community.

-- The Plan will provide for flexibility to respond to changing needs.
+- The Plan provides for flexibility to respond to changing needs.

-- The Plan will address specific key issues facing the university related to physical development.
+- The Plan addresses specific key issues facing the university related to physical development.

 The Consultant Team

-Carleton University has retained Brook McIlroy (www.brookmcilroy.com) to prepare the Carleton Campus Master Plan Update.
-Their team includes Campus Planners, Urban Designers, Architects, Landscape Architects, Transportation Planners and Engineers, Stakeholder and Public Engagement Specialists, Project Managers, and LEED Accredited Professionals.
-Working with them are Parsons for Transportation Engineering, Chorley + Bisset Engineering for Mechanical and Electrical Engineering, Entro for Wayfinding and Signage and Amec Foster Wheeler for Water and Waste Water.
+Carleton University has retained the expertise of Brook McIlroy (BMI) (www.brookmcilroy.com) to prepare the Carleton Campus Master Plan Update.
+Their team included Campus Planners, Urban Designers, Architects, Landscape Architects, Transportation Planners and Engineers, Stakeholder and Public Engagement Specialists, Project Managers, and LEED Accredited Professionals.
+Working with them were Parsons for Transportation Engineering, Chorley + Bisset Engineering for Mechanical and Electrical Engineering, Entro for Wayfinding and Signage and Amec Foster Wheeler for Water and Waste Water.